open-telemetry/opamp-spec/specification.md

 EffectiveConfig and RemoteConfigStatus fields are included in the AgentToServer message if the fields have changed.

-Note: the Agent SHOULD NOT send AgentToServer message if the Effective Configuration or other fields that are reported via AgentToServer message are unchanged.
+Note: the Client SHOULD NOT send AgentToServer message if the Effective Configuration or other fields that are reported via AgentToServer message are unchanged.
-If the Agent does not follow this rule the operation may result in an infinite loop of messages sent back and forth between the Agent and the Server.
+If the Client does not follow this rule the operation may result in an infinite loop of messages sent back and forth between the Client and the Server.

-The Server may also initiate sending of a remote configuration on its own, without waiting for a status report from the Agent.
+The Server may also initiate sending of a remote configuration on its own, without waiting for a status report from the Client.
 This can be used to re-configure an Agent that is connected but which has nothing new to report.
 The sequence diagram in this case looks like this:

 ```
-               Agent                              Server
+    Agent      Client                             Server

                  │                                   │
                  │                                   │